 - HFC Spanish Editorial Style Guide (483KB PDF)

-- NPS Spanish Language Guide [link to come]
+- NPS Spanish Language Guide (NPS access only)

-Produced by the HORALES employee resource group for NPS employees translating public-facing materials when professional translation is not feasible or needed.
+Produced by the HORALE employee resource group for NPS employees translating public-facing materials when professional translation is not feasible or needed.
 Use with the HFC Spanish Editorial Style Guide.
-As of April 2022, in draft reviews.

 - Plain Language Guidelines